 It is certainly possible to treat—and even completely clear—adult acne with the right over-the-counter medications, so no need to run straight to your dermatologist to get a prescription medication(s).
 That being said, because adult acne is usually more persistent and therefore a bit more challenging to treat, best results usually require a multi-pronged approach:

-- Cosmetics: Switching to oil-free makeup and cosmetics to ensure they don’t hinder the effects of your skincare products.
+- Cosmetics: Switching to oil-free makeup and cosmetics to ensure they don’t hinder your skincare products' effects.
 If possible, wearing less makeup (or none!) to help the acne clear faster.

 What are the best ingredients to treat adult acne?

 Salicylic Acid & Benzoyl Peroxide: Luckily, the same ingredients used to treat teen acne are usually very effective at treating adult acne too!
 The key is to use the right formulas, concentrations, and application techniques for your skin.
 Salicylic Acid (2%) and Benzoyl Peroxide (up to 2.5%) can both be very effective for people who have adult acne with inflamed pimples.

 Micronized Formulates: While traditional forms of Salicylic Acid and Benzoyl Peroxide are usually very effective, they can also be somewhat irritating for many.
 New, micronized forms of these ingredients (smaller particles) such as those in MDacne products can penetrate deeper into the skin pores for better efficacy with less irritation.